BitEU/MFT_Master/readme.md

 ## Todo

-No real-time updates (would need USN journal monitoring) Regex support
+Add real-time updates (would need USN journal monitoring) Add Regex support in search field
-Under edit button, add file Size and file date filtering Remove Search, Bookmarks, and Tools button up top Indexes all NTFS drives attached to system
+Under edit button, add file Size and file date filtering Remove Search, Bookmarks, and Tools button up top
-Not only saves the db it builds, but on program re-open it can load the previous db and update it with new changes Be able to sort low/high and/or A/Z with various
+Make program Indexe all NTFS drives attached to system Make program not only save the db it builds, but on program re-open it can load the previous db and update it with new changes
+Be able to sort low/high and/or A/Z with various
 Under file button, save results and their details to a CSV Under help button, add an about acknowledging inspiration regarding everything by voidtools and version information